 There are a number of potential causes for balance discrepancies after importing data, but here are top things to look for:

-At a minimum, you will need to record (in iBank's "Securities" section) the closing price of the security on the day before you purchased shares.
+At a minimum, you will need to record the closing price of the security on the day you purchased the shares.
 Record closing prices for additional dates as you are able - the most recent price will be used to estimate the market value of your shares on Portfolio Summary reports.
 The security type should be set to "Other" in order to prevent iBank from attempting to download quotes for that security.
 A ticker symbol must also be entered for the security (whether it is a publicly listed symbol or not).
 We recommend adding an underscore (_) before the symbol for securities that you are tracking by hand, to make them more easily recognizable.

 If possible, we recommend downloading the complete transaction history from your brokerage's website (in OFX, QFX, or QIF format) and importing the data into iBank.
 This will ensure that your cost basis is accurate and all shares are accounted for.